 Dr. Anthony C. Chang, Chief Intelligence and Innovation Officer

 He intends to build a clinician-computer scientist interface to enhance all aspects of data science and artificial intelligence in health and medicine.
 He currently lectures widely on big data and artificial intelligence in medicine (he has been called “Dr. A.I.” by the Chicago Tribune and has given a TEDx talk as well as on the Singularity University faculty) (1).
 He has published review papers on big data and predictive analytics as well as machine learning and artificial intelligence in medicine (2)(3).
 He has completed a book project with a book series with Elsevier: Intelligence-Based Medicine: Principles and Applications of Artificial Intelligence in Clinical Medicine and Health Care and is the editor-in-chief of the journal of the same title.
-He is the founder and organizing chair of many Artificial Intelligence in Medicine (AI Med) meetings in the U.S. and abroad (Europe and Asia) that will focus on artificial intelligence in healthcare and medicine (www.ai-med.io).
-He intends to start a new group for clinicians with a special focus on data science and artificial intelligence as Medical Intelligence Society, or MIS.
-Finally, he is the dean of the nascent American Board of Artificial Intelligence in Medicine (ABAIM) that will have education and certification of artificial intelligence in clinical medicine and health care as its mission.
+He is the founder and organizing chair of many Artificial Intelligence in Medicine (AI Med) meetings in the U.S. and abroad (Europe and Asia) that will focus on artificial intelligence in healthcare and medicine (www.aimed.io).
+He has launched a new society for clinicians with a special focus on data science and artificial intelligence as Medical Intelligence Society, or MIS.
+Finally, he is the dean of the nascent American Board of Artificial Intelligence in Medicine (ABAIM) offering education and certification of artificial intelligence in clinical medicine and health care as its mission.

 Stanford University, Stanford, California